Sophie Koch (politician)

 Sophie Koch (born 26 July 1993) is a German politician serving as Federal Government Commissioner for the Acceptance of Sexual and Gender Diversity since 2025.
 She has been a member of the Landtag of Saxony since 2024.

+Life and career

+She completed her bachelor's degree in political science at Dresden University of Technology in 2020.
+From 2018 to 2022, she worked in public relations for Johanniter-Unfall-Hilfe Dresden.
+She then served as education officer for the Saxony Queer Network State Working Group until 2024.